Kiruthika162003/Current-Emotion-and-Personality-trait-detection-cum-virtual-friend/Readme.md

 The "Family Circle - Locate My Circle" feature enables family members to locate each other in real-time via a map interface.
 When activated, this feature displays the real-time locations of all family members within the circle on a map, allowing users to track their loved ones' whereabouts at a particular moment.
 Each family member's location is represented by a marker on the map, and their movements are continuously updated as they move.
 This feature promotes a sense of security and provides peace of mind to family members, as they can quickly check on each other's safety and coordinate meetups more effectively.
 "Family Circle - Locate My Circle" encourages stronger family bonds and fosters a greater sense of togetherness, even when physically apart.

+**14.Feature: Alzheimer's Disease People - Check Mode**

+**Description:**

+The "Alzheimer's Disease People - Check Mode" is a specialized feature designed to provide support and reassurance to individuals with Alzheimer's disease or other forgetting disorders.
+When activated, this mode helps users check and review essential information and reminders to aid memory retention.
+The feature may include a digital memory journal, where users can record daily activities, appointments, and important events.
+Additionally, the Check Mode can set up automatic reminders for medication schedules, important tasks, and personal notes to prompt memory recall.
+The interface is designed to be simple, intuitive, and non-intrusive, fostering a calm and supportive digital environment.
+The "Alzheimer's Disease People - Check Mode" aims to alleviate anxiety and enhance the sense of independence for individuals facing memory challenges, helping them manage their daily lives more effectively.